Abillow1/Affordable-Quality-Slime-Project-AQSP-/README.md

 - ~~Update case design to mold around the battery~~
 - ~~Update BOM (again)~~
 - Get PCB prototype & test
-- Design PnP LAN router
+- Design PnP LAN router -IN PROGRESS
 - Make this Readme file look nice
 - ~~Make open source~~
-- **Make Readme up to date**

 # Physical Development

 **Currently, this project has no physical development.
-A initial prototype is projected by next month.**
+A initial prototype is projected some time next month.**

 # Digitial Development